You may have heard that entering into a dental partnership is like entering into a marriage….

 What is a California Dental Partnership?

-A Dental Partnership occurs when two or more dentists, act as co-owners of a dental practice, for profit.
+A dental partnership forms when two or more dentists co-own a practice for profit.

-Dentists must be very careful because unlike a professional corporation, a dental partnership can be entered into on accident.
-Simply working together and sharing expenses and profits can be interpreted as dentists being partners (Corp.
+Dentists must be cautious, as unlike a professional corporation, a dental partnership can create unintentionally.
+Simply working together, sharing expenses and profits can legally establish a relationship (Corp.
 Code Section 16202(a)).

 Who can be a partner in a California Dental Partnership?